bytecodealliance/wasmtime/docs/langref.rst

     EBB arguments.
 The number and types of arguments must match the destination EBB.

+    :arg EBB: Destination extended basic block.
+    :result: None.
+This is a terminator instruction.

 .. inst:: brz x, EBB(args...)

     Branch when zero.